joonakauranen/ot-harjoitustyo/dokumentaatio/architecture.md

 The method checkSheetsChainValidity() compares the local copy to the publicly editable spreadsheet.
 Modifying the spreadsheet from outside of the application (ie. without mining the blocks and without connecting the new entry to the previous ones) is noticed by this validity checking function.
 When this method is called the application will tell the user what data was tampered with, clear the cells and rewrite the sheet according to the cryptographically verified version.

 ## Main functionality

 Sequence diagrams illustrating main functionality.

 ### Creating a new block

 A new block is created when the user types _1_ in the command-line UI.
-In the following case the sequence diagram represents the logic when a user has selected to use Google Sheets.
+The following sequence diagram represents the logic in a case where a user has selected to use Google Sheets.

 ![](https://github.com/joonakauranen/ot-harjoitustyo/blob/master/dokumentaatio/pictures/createNewBlock.png)